Complete Guide To The ‘Toxin Tax’ For Diesel Cars

 These charges have been dubbed as a ‘toxin tax’ by the UK media.

-The Government is expected to announce an increase in vehicle tax for diesel cars in its Autumn 2017 budget.
+The Government announced an increase in vehicle tax for diesel cars in its Autumn 2017 budget.

 The ‘toxin tax’ is likely to be implemented in all major cities in the UK.